SoftUni-Internal/interactive-content/EN/06-Joins-Subqueries-And-Indices/01-Joins.md

 # Join overview

-To be able to implement joins we need a relation between tables.
+To be able to implement joins, we need a relation between tables.

 The relationships between tables are done by primary keys and secondary keys.